petitmi/petitmi.github.io/content/bread/20231029-differences-feature-engineering-tensorflow-pytorch/index.md

 **Hashing**: Hashing transforms categorical variables to a fixed-size vector, which can be particularly useful when dealing with a vast number of categories or when the set of categories can change over time.
 The main advantage is that it doesn't require memory to store mappings for each category.

 ## Frameworks Comparison
+In TensorFlow, the boundary between preprocessing and modeling can be blurred.
+For example, in TensorFlow, users can seamlessly perform operations on tensors (its fundamental data structure) during preprocessing, modeling, and even during deployment.

+In PyTorch, operations are executed immediately, and results are returned right away, which is more imperative and seperate.
+Because of this design philosophy, PyTorch is stricter about the transition from regular data (like lists, arrays) to tensors.
+PyTorch wants to ensure that by the time data is in tensor format, it's ready to be processed without many additional transformations.
 ### TensorFlow
 In TensorFlow, especially with tf.feature_column, feature transformations can be defined within the model itself.
 This means that once the model is trained, it can take raw data as input and perform the necessary transformations internally.
 <img src="fe_tf1.jpg" alt="process"/>